Advice

 - Facial Swelling extending to eye or neck.

-- Bleeding following an extraction that does non-stop after 20mins solid pressure with a gauze/clean hankie.
+- Bleeding, following an extraction, that does non-stop after 20mins of solid pressure with a gauze/clean hankie.
 A small amount of oozing is normal, just like if you had a grazed knee.

 - Bleeding due to trauma.